patrick-llgc/Learning-Deep-Learning/paper_notes/genie.md

 	- Video tokenizer
 	- Latent Action Model (LAM)
 	- Dynamic Model
+- Data
+	- [Genie](genie.md) crawled 244k hours of platform gameplays and filtered into 30k hours, about half of the size of VPT.
+160x90 resolution.
+	- [VPT](vpt.md) crawled 270k hours of Minecraft gameplay data and filtered into 70k hours.
+128x128 resolution.
 - Spatiotemporal video tokenizer
 	- VQ-VAE, MaskViT.
 1024 unique codes in code book.
 	- Memory efficient ST-transformer, with interleaved spatial and temporal attention.
 In a way it is factorized attention.